-The study also suggests that good corporate governance is crucial in promoting carbon emission disclosure. organisations with better governance structures (such as strong board independence and high governance scores) are more likely to disclose comprehensive carbon emission information, reflecting the positive role of good governance in enhancing corporate environmental transparency.
-Moreover, significant differences in disclosure practices exist across industries. organisations in high-emission industries, due to greater social and political pressures, generally disclose more detailed carbon emission information, while in low-emission industries, better disclosure practices are often observed in larger organisations or those with more robust governance structures \cite{carbon69}.
+The study also suggests that good corporate governance is crucial in promoting carbon emission disclosure.
+Organizations with better governance structures (such as strong board independence and high governance scores) are more likely to disclose comprehensive carbon emission information, reflecting the positive role of good governance in enhancing corporate environmental transparency.
+Moreover, significant differences in disclosure practices exist across industries.
+Organizations in high-emission industries, due to greater social and political pressures, generally disclose more detailed carbon emission information, while in low-emission industries, better disclosure practices are often observed in larger organizations or those with more robust governance structures \cite{carbon69}.

 Research in Japan further supports the aforementioned conclusions.
 Data analysis shows that reducing carbon emissions and disclosing carbon management activities have a positive impact on corporate market value.
 Specifically, the study reveals a significant negative correlation between corporate carbon emission levels and stock market value, while carbon management disclosure is positively correlated with stock market value.
 Additionally, the study finds that the positive correlation between carbon management disclosure and stock market value becomes more pronounced when carbon emission levels are higher.
 This suggests that reducing carbon emissions and actively disclosing related management activities are critical to a company’s sustainable development \cite{carbon73}.